- What The biggest arts festival in the world

 Performances range from stand up comedy, revivals of classic plays, one person performances to wildly avant gard, in-your-face productions in places like - believe it or not - a public toilet at the 2003 festival.

-- Musicals, children’s shows, dance and physical theatre, exhibitions and events each accounted for between 4 and 5%.
+- Musicals, children’s shows, dance and physical theatre and exhibitions each accounted for 4%.

 Is it family-friendly?: